Skip to content

 Akihabara: Electric Town

-With beginnings as a market place for electronics after Word War II today Akihabara is known as hotspot for anime and gaming culture around the world, here you’ll find five story high Sega arcades, as well as gaming stores which still sell Super Nintendo consoles and comic book shops with every anime figure in existence for display.
-You wander through streets with shining towers and large advertisements of virtual characters, while girls dressed as Anime figures invite you to themed restaurants.
-For relaxing you can also go to one of the cat cafes, where you can drink your Matcha coffee and play with pets.
-Japanese people though prefer to go to Pachinko places where they gamble for physical prices.
-Officially gambling is forbidden in Japan, so close to the Pachinko stores there are always small vendors where you can sell your prices and so transform them into cash.
-Yes it is a weird place and very much corresponds with the picture of weirdness we have of Japan.
-At the same time it seems unreal like something out of a Blade Runner movie.
-Though Akihabara certainly doesn’t represent the whole of Japan it is a physical manifestation of it’s modern popular culture and thus should be planned in for your Japan trip.
+With beginnings as a marketplace for electronics after World War II, today Akihabara is known as a hotspot for anime and gaming culture around the world; here you’ll find five-story high Sega arcades, as well as gaming stores that still sell Super Nintendo consoles and comic book shops with every anime figure in existence for display.
+You wander through streets with shining towers and giant advertisements of virtual characters while girls dressed as Anime figures invite you to themed restaurants.
+For relaxation, you can also go to one of the cat cafes to drink your Matcha coffee and play with pets.
+Japanese people, though, prefer to go to Pachinko places where they gamble for physical prices.
+Officially, gambling is forbidden in Japan, so close to the Pachinko stores, there are always small vendors where you can sell your prices and transform them into cash.
+Yes, it is a weird place and very much corresponds with the picture of Japan’s weirdness.
+At the same time, it seems unreal, like something out of a Blade Runner movie.
+Though Akihabara certainly doesn’t represent the whole of Japan, it is a physical manifestation of its modern popular culture and thus should be planned for your Japan trip.

 test